-These are bell-shaped cups that are either made up of medical grade silicone or rubber.
-They need to be worn inside the vagina during menstruation to hold the menstrual fluid.
-These period cups are available in both disposable (for example, the Soft Cup) as well as reusable forms (like the Diva Cup).
-More details here: What is a Menstrual Cup?
+These are bell-shaped cups that are either made up of medical grade silicone (for example, the Lena Cup), rubber (the Keeper Cup), or thermoplastic polymer (Meluna Cup).
+They are designed to be worn inside the vaginal canal during menstruation to hold the menstrual fluid.

-A tampon is made of an absorbent soft material – usually pressed cotton, which is inserted inside the vagina to absorb the menstrual fluid.
-This cannot be reused and has to be disposed after every usage.
-There are organic tampons if you prefer them to the traditional ones.
+A tampon is made of an absorbent soft material usually pressed cotton.
+They are inserted inside the vaginal canal to absorb the menstrual fluid.
+They cannot be reused and have to be disposed of after every usage.

 Menstrual Cups and Tampons – the Differences

 Various features and facts mentioned here show how these products are different.

 Tampons have been in use for several years now.
 They are found to be very convenient during various activities.
 However, prolonged use of tampons is said to possibly cause toxic shock syndrome.There are thousands of reported cases of TSS from tampon usage.
 To date, there is only one such case with menstrual cups.

 At times, the use of synthetic fibers or bleach in the tampons might cause irritation in the vaginal tissues.
 In fact, some studies have shown that almost every tampon has bleached rayon that generates dioxin, which is a suspected carcinogenic element.

 If you have sensitive skin, or allergies, a menstrual cup might be a better choice than tampons.
 Try one out for a few cycles and see what you think.
 Our guess is that you’ll feel a whole lot better “down there.”

 We hope that one day tampon manufacturers will be up-front about what’s in their products and people will be able to find out what they’re putting inside their bodies.
 Or, they’ll just start making products without these harmful compounds.